-Manager Division of Forestry (DOF) of the Florida Department of Agriculture and Consumer Services (DOACS).
+Manager FFS of the Florida Department of Agriculture and Consumer Services (DACS).

 Conditions Affecting Intensity Of Management Much of the project's flatwoods, hardwood forest and sandhill areas have been disturbed by silviculture operations and will require restoration efforts.
 Areas where timber species are off-site may necessitate thinning or removal to promote the regeneration of native ground covers and canopy.